 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This forensic mystery is a hardcover edition that was published by G.P.
+forensic mystery that was published by G.P.
 Putnam's Sons on December 6th 2011 and has 512 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Cruel & Unusual, Port Mortuary, Bone Bed, Dust, Flesh and Blood, Depraved Heart, The Scarpetta Factor, Trace